HenrysHouses/AutoHotKey-PowerShell-Commands/readme.md

     `winget install Microsoft.PowerShell`

-Once installed, keep the two scripts running and thats it
+Once installed, keep the two scripts running and that's it

-Optional step: add the pwsh-pipe-daemon script to your shell's path enviroment variable
+Optional step: add the pwsh-pipe-daemon script to your shell's path environment variable

+My config scripts rely on the wlines binary. it should be portable so it can work on any machine. but the -fzf flag relies on fzf being installed.
+This is to make the same scripts usable as TUI instead of GUI